Skip to main content

 • Parents/carers are employed or self-employed and total household income from take home pay is less than £30000 after deductions, but no top up benefits are being claimed.

-• Students that are in care or care leavers.
+• Students who are in care or care leavers.

 • Free Bus travel from primary address within the Bristol and West of England area for addresses more than 1.5 miles away from college.